Non-onsite symmetry breaking: topological phase coexistence and criticality: Summary and Discussion

-On the other hand, it remains elusive how to prepare the 2d SPT soup $\prod_p (1+U_p) \ket{+}^{\otimes N}$ in constant depth, even probabilistically.
-One naive attempt is to start from $\ket{+}^{\otimes N}$ and measure $U_p$ on every plaquette.
-The state trajectory with the measurement outcomes $U_p=1$ on all plaquettes corresponds to the SPT soup.
+On the other hand, the constant-depth preparation of the 2d SPT soup $\prod_p (1+U_p) \ket{+}^{\otimes N}$ remains elusive.
+One naive attempt is to start from $\ket{+}^{\otimes N}$ and measure $U_p$ on every plaquette, in which case the pure-state trajectory corresponding to outcomes $U_p=1$ on all plaquettes is exactly the SPT soup.
 However, the measurement outcomes are generically random and need to be corrected.
-Since $\prod_p U_p=1$, the outcomes $U_p=-1$ will come in pairs, which nevertheless cannot paired up with depth-1 unitary circuits due to the non-zero trace of $U_p$.
+Since $\prod_p U_p=1$, the outcomes $U_p=-1$ will come in pairs, which nevertheless cannot be paired up with depth-1 unitary circuits due to the non-zero trace of $U_p$.
 This is in contrast to the measurement-based preparation for the $\mathbb{Z}_2$ toric code, where the pairs of defects (plaquette stabilizers with the $-1$ measurement outcome) can be annihilated with a depth-1 unitary string operator.
-Our 2d SPT soup therefore presents an intriguing example where `abelian $\mathbb{Z}_2$ defects' \footnote{$U_p=-1$ is regarded as an abelian $\mathbb{Z}_2$ defect since $U_p^2=1$.} cannot be efficiently annihilated.
+The SPT soup therefore presents an intriguing example where `abelian $\mathbb{Z}_2$ defects' \footnote{$U_p=-1$ is regarded as an abelian $\mathbb{Z}_2$ defect since $U_p^2=1$.} cannot be efficiently annihilated.

-The physics of the 2d SPT soup also deserves further exploration.
-Can one diagnose its long-range entanglement via entanglement entropy?
-Can one construct a 1-form non-onsite symmetric, local parent Hamiltonian with the SPT soups being the only four ground states\footnote{Ref.\cite{li_2023_measure_SPT} proposed a parent Hamiltonian of the SPT soup, but that Hamiltonian also possesses other classical product states as ground states.}?
-Relatedly, such a Hamiltonian must be gapless due to the algebraic correlations of the SPT soups.
-Is this a generic feature of non-onsite symmetry breaking in 2d and higher dimensions?
-Those questions remain to be better understood.

-Finally, recently there has been fruitful progress in using the framework of Topological Holography / Symmetry Topological Field Theory (SymTFT) to classify quantum phases in $d$ space dimensions from a topological order in one higher space dimension \cite{ji2020categorical,kong2020algebraic,gaiotto2021orbifold,lichtman2021bulk,freed2022topological,freed2022topologicalsym,moradi2023topological,bhardwaj2023categorical,bhardwaj2023gapped,huang2023topological,chatterjee2023symmetry}.
-Within this picture, for a given global $\mathbb{Z}_2$ symmetry $U$ that is broken spontaneously in 1d, there exists an emergent (dual) symmetry - a point-like operator, which is charged under $U$ and preserves the ground-state subspace.
-However, we are not able to find such a dual symmetry in our lattice model, which also relates to the difficulty of finding a local operator that connects the two states $\ket{+}^{\otimes N} \pm \ket{\text{cluster}}$.
-We leave a detailed discussion from the aspect of SymTFT in Appendix.\ref{append:sym_tft}.